The Spur Award winner this past year was Robert Flynn's Echoes of Glory

 For many years, the Spur Awards featured mediocre novels, whether by design or through politics, I couldn't say.
 But good westerns continued to be published, at least two or three a year.

 In recent years, the quality of winners has greatly increased.
-This year's Spur Award in the YA Novel division was won by Johnny Boggs' coming-of-age story, Hard Winter: A Western Story (Five Star Western Series).
-I read it when it first came out and thought it might take top honors over all.
-Boggs writes a good western every time, it seems, and after reading Camp Ford, I decided to buy all of his backlist of novels, most of them now on my to-be-read shelf.
+This year's Spur Award in the YA Novel division was won by Johnny Boggs' coming-of-age story, Hard Winter: A Western Story (Five Star Western Series)

 A naturalistic novel, the plot of Shavetail builds around the possible abduction of a woman by Apaches.
 Like Helen of Troy, she becomes a mythic symbol, a cause for war, a McGuffin which may be real or may be wrongly imagined.
 Although quite a few westerns have been built on similar premises, Thomas Cobb's fine novel is not predictable.
 Reading it, you feel like anything might happen.
 Try to guess and be surprised.
 There is no good-guy/bad-guy dualism; instead there are human universals and a sense of naturalism.